AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/custom_audio_source_ios.md

     ```

 2. Record and process the audio data on your own.
-3. Send the audio data back to the SDK using `pushExternalAudioFrame`.
+3. Send the audio data back to the SDK using `pushExternalAudioFrameRawData` or `pushExternalAudioFrameSampleBuffer`.

     ```swift
-    agoraKit.pushExternalAudioFrameNSData(data, sourceId: 1, timestamp: 0)
+    agoraKit.pushExternalAudioFrameRawData(data, sourceId: 1, timestamp: 0)
     ```

 ## Reference